-Activity leader, check your team have, a nd have done, the following before leaving Water / snack for pupils if necessary Fully charged mobile phone + emergency contacts for parents of children attending trip Change of clothes, tissues, hand sanitiser, wipes etc. Have you detailed which mobile phones you are taking on the table above?
-Pupil's Individual Risk Assessment First aid kit per KW pair (including single use 'snap' cold pack - check is in 1st aid bag, more in 1st aid cupboard) Travel Risk Assessment High vis jacket and triangle per car Trip Risk Assessment for each individual pupil Any prescribed medicines (pupils and STAFF) and emergency care plan given to a designated staff member who is attending the trip if applicable (asthma pump, epi-pen, diabetes kit, other meds etc.) Venue's own Risk Assessment This authorisation form has been signed by you below and left with the office.

-Activity leader: (Please only sign for this if you have been trained and authorised to do so by HT, otherwise please return the form and let HT know immediately, thank you (9)

-I will sign the pupils out on the off-site register and remind staff to sign out.
-Signed: (Name): Time: Now p lease leave this form with the office.
+Activity leader, check your team have, a nd have done, the following before leaving Water / snack for pupils if necessary Fully charged mobile phone + emergency contacts for parents of children attending trip Change of clothes, tissues, hand Have you detailed which mobile phones you are taking on the sanitiser, wipes etc. table above?
+Pupil's Individual Risk Assessment First aid kit per KW pair (including single use 'snap' cold pack - (showing date of most recent One check is in 1st aid bag, more in 1 st aid cupboard) Plan cycle which occurs half termly) Travel Risk Assessment High vis jacket and triangle per car Trip Risk Assessment for each Any prescribed medicines (pupils and STAFF) and emergency individual pupil care plan (showing most recent update which occurs termly) given to a designated staff member who is attending the trip if applicable (asthma pump, epi-pen, diabetes kit, other meds etc.) Venue's own Risk Assessment This authorisation form has been signed by you below and left with the office.
+Activity leader: (Please only sign for this if you have been trained and authorised to do so by HT, otherwise please return the form and let HT know immediately, thank you ©) I will remind staff it is their responsibility to sign themselves and their pupils out on the off-site register in the porch.
+Signed: Time: Now please le eave this form with the office.

 Office: I have checked with the Activity Leader that all Part 4 items are complete + will ensure the participants have been signed out and back in again on return.
+I will notify the HT immediately of any that have not signed out.

-OFFICE: YOU ARE THE FINAL CHECK BEFORE THE TRIP LEAVES.
+Clarity Independent School OFFICE: YOU ARE THE FINAL CHECK BEFORE THE TRIP LEAVES.
 PLEASE DO NOT LET THE TRIP LEAVE IF ALL PARTS OF THE FORM HAVE NOT BEEN COMPLETED THOROUGHLY OR BY THE RIGHT PERSON AUTHORISED TO DO SO BY DH.

-PLEASE ALERT HT STRAIGHT AWAY IF NOT THOROUGH AND PAUSE THE TRIP FROM LEAVING WHILST

-AMMENDMENTS ARE MADE.
-THE TRIP IS NOT INSURED OR AUTHORISED TO LEAVE IF THE PROCEDURE HAS NOT BEEN FOLLOWED THOROUGHLY.

-THANK YOU ©

-Signed: (Office) Time:

-Office: AFTER THE TRIP: OFFICE TO SIGN THE DEBIT CARD BACK IN HERE:
+PLEASE ALERT HT STRAIGHT AWAY IF NOT THOROUGH AND PAUSE THE TRIP FROM LEAVING WHILST AMMENDMENTS ARE MADE.
+OUR INSURANCE AND AUTHORISATION FOR THE TRIP REQUIRE PROCEDURES TO BE FOLLOWED THOROUGHLY.
+THANK YOU © Signed: (Office) Time: Office: AFTER THE TRIP: OFFICE TO SIGN THE DEBIT CARD BACK IN HERE: Signed: Date: Date: NOW SCAN THIS DOCUMENT TO PDF AND SAVE IN HT'S INBOX.
+THANKYOU 🕲

-Signed: Date: Time:

-NOW SCAN THIS DOCUMENT TO PDF AND SAVE IN HT'S INBOX.
-THANKYOU ©